Main campus of the Georgia Institute of Technology: Central Campus

 The Carnegie Building, constructed in 1907, is located in the Historic District of Central Campus.
 It was originally the campus library, and it now houses the President's office.

 Tech's administrative buildings, such as Tech Tower, and the Bursar's Office, are also located on the Central Campus, in the Georgia Tech Historic District.
 The campus library, the Student Center, and the Student Services Building ("Flag Building") are also located on Central Campus.
 The Student Center provides a variety of recreational and social functions for students including: a computer lab, a game room ("Tech Rec"), the Student Post Office, a music venue, a movie theater, the Food Court, plus meeting rooms for various clubs and organizations.
 Adjacent to the eastern entrance of the Student Center is the Kessler Campanile (which is referred to by students as "The Shaft").
 The former Hightower Textile Engineering building was demolished in 2002 to create Yellow Jacket Park.
 More greenspace now occupies the area around the Kessler Campanile for a more aesthetically pleasing look, in accordance with the official Campus Master Plan.
 In August 2011, the G. Wayne Clough Undergraduate Learning Commons opened next to the library and occupies part of the Yellow Jacket Park area.

-The "Robert Ferst Center for the Arts", located next to the student center, is Georgia Tech's theater and arts center, and adjoins DramaTech, the student run theater.
+The Ferst Center for the Arts, located next to the student center, is Georgia Tech's theater and arts center, and adjoins DramaTech, the student run theater.
 It contains a 1,155-seat auditorium that features a proscenium stage, orchestra pit, and theatrical lighting and sound systems.